JuanjoVG/MultimodalNaiveBayes/README.md

 ## data.zip

 This compressed file contains the four datasets that the *main.py* is prepared to read.
 The *main.py* file assumes that they are unzipped in a *data* folder.
 The datasets are not added to the repository in order to avoid saturations on the repository.
+The final project structure should be:

+- MultimodaNaiveBayes
+    - data
+        - AmazonComments.txt
+        - BlogSentences.txt
+        - IMDBComments.txt
+        - YelpComments.txt
+    - data.zip
+    - main.py
+    - MultimodalNaiveBayes.py
+    - README.md